kubernetes/enhancements/keps/sig-network/3698-multi-network/README.md

 it is implementation responsibility to provide accurate status for all the listed objects using this one condition.

-The conditions life-cycle will be handled by the PodNetwork controller described below.
+The Ready condition life-cycle will be handled by the PodNetwork controller described below.

 ##### Provider
 The provider field gives the ability to uniquely identify what implementation (provider) is going to handle specific instances of PodNetwork objects.
-The value has to be in the form of an url.
+The value has to be in the form of domain-prefixed string identifier (e.g. acme.io/foo).
 It is the implementer’s decision on how this field is going to be leveraged.
 They will decide how they behave when this field is empty and what specific value they are going to respect.
 This will dictate if a specific implementation can co-exist with other ones in the same cluster.

 We have considered using classes (similar to GatewayClass etc.), but we do not expect any extra action for a PodNetwork to take place for specific implementation.